Databases & connectors

 Prepare Salesforce connections before import

-Salesforce conversion is strongest when the destination environment has a ready Salesforce connection reference and the connection user has access to the same objects and fields used by the Nintex workflow.
-This applies to Salesforce record-created/modified triggers as well as Get record and Get records actions.
+Salesforce conversion is strongest when the destination environment has a ready Salesforce connection reference and the connection user has access to the same objects, fields, records, and files used by the Nintex workflow.
+This applies to Salesforce record-created/modified triggers, record retrieve/query/create/update actions, and Salesforce Files patterns.
 This guide explains what to check before import and first-run testing.

 Quick answer

-In shortUse this checklist before importing a Flow Migrator package that contains Salesforce triggers, Get record, or Get records actions.
+In shortUse this checklist before importing a Flow Migrator package that contains Salesforce triggers, record actions, or file actions.

 Most likely causeReview the Analyze screen for Salesforce actions and confirm they show under the Salesforce connector family.
-If Salesforce actions still appear as Other, re-run the analysis after the latest converter update or check whether the source action uses a custom Xtension pattern outside the supported retrieve/query families.
+If Salesforce actions still appear as Other, re-run the analysis after the latest converter update or check whether the source action uses a custom Xtension pattern outside the supported trigger, record, or file families.

 What to do nextConfirm the connector family first, then test the target connection before you rely on the exported flow.